-Rise of Kingdoms on PC– Guide to Epic Commanders
+Rise of Kingdoms – Guide to Epic Commanders

 Note- This is an old guide.
 Some info and strats talked about in this article might not be applicable with the current meta.
 Please read our Updated Commanders Guide for better results in-game.